silent-mobius/Python_Book/06_conditions/material.md

 else:
     print ("You're not eligible to buy a ticket.")

-Copy

 Output :

-You are eligible to see the Football match.
+>You are eligible to see the Football match.
-Tic kit price is $20
+>Tic kit price is $20

 In the above example age is set to 38, therefore the first expression (age >= 11) evaluates to True and the associated print statement prints the string "You are eligible to see the Football match".
 There after program control goes to next if statement and the condition ( 38 is outside <=20 or >=60) is matched and prints "Tic kit price is $12".